amigavision/amigavision.github.io/vs.md

 - Erroneous PAL/NTSC variants
 - Various random content (photo collections, etc)

 AmigaVision intentionally curates **fewer, verified titles** so you don’t need deep Amiga knowledge to get the correct experience.
-And we are not leaving anything out, just removing unnecessary content that we don't consider relevant.
+And it is not leaving anything out, just removing unnecessary and duplicate content that is not considered relevant.

 ### Why not RetroArch or generic emulation?
 Amiga emulation is unusually sensitive to: